Gain access to personalized product screening, the best pricing, rewards, and more!

 Mesquite Control: How To Get Rid of Mesquite

-Regarded as one of the worst weeds on rangelands due to its invasiveness, potential for spread and economic and environmental impacts, Mesquite has become a rising problem along much of the southwest United States.
-For cattle operations especially, Mesquite provides a large barrier to improving grazing and wildlife habitat.
+Regarded as one of the worst weeds on rangelands due to its invasiveness, potential for spread, and economic and environmental impacts, mesquite has become a rising problem along much of the southwest United States.
+Mesquite is a large barrier to improving grazing and wildlife habitat for cattle operations.

-While Mesquite does provide some benefits such as cover and food for wildlife and livestock, when unmanaged, it can very quickly dominate an area, taking away the available forage space for livestock.
+While mesquite provides some benefits, such as cover and food for wildlife and livestock, unmanaged, it can quickly dominate an area, taking away the available forage space for livestock.
 Mesquite also robs the area of moisture.

 Mesquite is so hard to control because it resprouts from the base of the plant.
-You can top kill Mesquite by cutting it, mowing, shredding and fire and still not be able to kill the plant entirely.
+You can top-kill mesquite by cutting it, mowing, shredding, and burning it, but you will still not be able to kill the plant entirely.
 This can be frustrating for land managers who are having their livelihoods ruined by such a noxious plant.

-If you have Mesquite on your property and want it gone, we can help.
-Our lawn care experts have put together a DIY Mesquite treatment guide which will show you, step-by-step, how to eliminate this invasive tree using our professional quality herbicides.
+If you have mesquite on your property and want it gone, we can help.
+Our lawn care experts have put together a DIY mesquite treatment guide that will show you how to eliminate this invasive tree using our professional-quality herbicides.

 Identification

-Mesquite can be a single-stemmed tree or multi-stemmed shrub that comes from the legume family and looks more bushy than tree-like.
-While there are 40 different Mesquite species, most consist of branches that grow in a zig-zag shape and they have leaves that are very slender, feathery and fern-like.
+- Mesquite can be a single-stemmed tree or multi-stemmed shrub from the legume family, and it looks bushier than tree-like.
+While there are 40 different mesquite species, most consist of branches that grow in a zig-zag shape, and they have very slender, feathery, and fern-like leaves.
 Mesquite has an extensive root system that can expand to almost 200 feet underground.
-Depending on the species, Mesquite can grow 20 to 30 feet tall.
+Depending on the species, mesquite can grow 20 to 30 feet tall.

-Use our description and image above to help you to identify mesquite on your landscape.
-If you are having trouble identifying mesquite, contact us and we will properly ID the tree for you and offer recommendations of the best professional products for control.
+Use our description and image above to help you identify mesquite in your landscape.
+If you are having trouble identifying mesquite, contact us.
+We will properly identify the tree for you and offer recommendations for the best professional products for control.

 Inspection